samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Each Humanoid in a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point you choose within range must succeed on a Charisma saving throw or be affected by one of the following effects (choose for each creature):

 * The creature has Immunity to the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) and [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) conditions until the spell ends.
 If the creature was already Charmed or Frightened, those conditions are suppressed for the duration.
-* The creature becomes [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude) about creatures of your choice that it’s [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) toward.
+* The creature becomes [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude) about creatures of your choice that it's [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) toward.
 This indifference ends if the target takes damage or witnesses its allies taking damage.
-When the spell ends, the creature’s attitude returns to normal.
+When the spell ends, the creature's attitude returns to normal.

 ---